valentinEutrope/Smith/README.md

 # About App

-Smith is an Electron React app to manage a role play game.
+Smith is an Electron React application used to create and manage your own role play game.

 # Install